codatio/codat-docs/blog/241124-bank-feeds-sdk.md

 ## Who's this for?

-Anyone looking to build to Codat's Bank Feeds product should use this SDK.
+Anyone looking to build to Codat's [Bank Feeds](/bank-feeds/overview) product should use this SDK.

-If you've already built your own user interface, consider migrating to take advantage of the new SDK's benefits and numerous upcoming features, including:
+If you've already built your own user interface, consider migrating to take advantage of the new SDK's benefits, including:

-- An embedded, improved mapping UI.
+- An improved embedded mapping UI
-- Advanced features include support for integrating with multi-entity structures.
+- Advanced features, such as support for integrating with multi-entity company structures
-- Reduced maintenance as Bank Feeds SDK is always up to date.
+- Reduced maintenance with a Bank Feeds SDK that is always up to date

 ## The flow